 A narrowboat hull can last a long time if looked after properly.
 The problem is, it can also turn into a rust nightmare if not.
 Blacking a narrowbaot every 2-3 years is a vital part of keeping the rust away.
 Check with the current boats owner for evidence of how often this boat has been blacked.
 The only exception is if the boat has been blacked with an epoxy resin instead of the regular bitumen paint.
 In this case it can last for 5-6 years.

 Never buy a boat until you have a full and official survey done by a marine surveyor.
 Preferably a full inspection in a dry dock.
 This may seem expensive, but can save a lot of heartache down the road.
 It also gives you bargaining points to lower the price.
+Personally, I would never even consider a boat that has had overplating done (when you weld metal plates to fix integrity issues in the hull).
+If further down the line you find out it was done badly, you will have a nightmare on your hands!!

 The engine is another expensive thing to fix on a canal boat, so be sure to buy one with a solid and reliable unit.